Students & Interns

 Permits shall only be granted to companies whose number of short-term employed foreign nationals does not exceed a quarter of the total workforce in the respective company.

-Applications are, in principle, to be submitted by internship placement organisations and may only be approved if
+Applications are, in principle, to be submitted by internship placement organisations as for example IAESTE or AIESEC and may only be approved if

-- the salary and working conditions customary for the location, profession and sector are satisfied an
+- the salary and working conditions customary for the location, profession and sector are satisfied and

 - a letter is presented from the university abroad confirming that the intern is matriculated and that the internship is compulsory.